caseyWebb/euler/README.md

 # yoolur

 Sometimes I like to get wine drunk and solve [Project Euler](https://projecteuler.net) problems.
-All solutions are guaranteed inebriated.
+All solutions are guaranteed two (or three) sheets to the wind.

 ## Usage